glodymavula/Fintrack-BudgetApp/README.md

 ## full feature walkthrough.

---Real use-case demonstration.
---Voice-over explanation by the group.

 ## ▶️ How to Run This App Using Android Studio
 To run FinTrack locally using Android Studio, follow these steps: